Questions and answers about the ocelot and project impacts

 What has and hasn’t been done for ocelot conservation in the United States?

-Why do the partners want to explore the possibility of reintroducing a new ocelot population in Texas?
+Why do the partners want to reintroduce a new ocelot population in Texas?

 If a new ocelot population is established, what type of impacts could there be on humans or our natural resources?